Louis of Toulouse: Veneration

 Procedures for the canonization of Louis were quickly urged.
 His case was promoted by Pope Clement V in 1307, and he was canonized by John XXII on 7 April 1317 with the bull Sol oriens.
 His brother Robert at Naples who owed his crown to Louis commissioned a great altarpiece from Simone Martini, depicting Louis being crowned by angels as he simultaneously crowned Robert.

 The cult of Saint Louis of Toulouse took hold in Hungary.
 His nephew Charles I of Hungary (1307–1342) exalted his image and veneration, consecrating churches and a monastery in the settlement of Lippa in his honor, and giving the name of the saint to his eldest son, Louis I of Hungary (1342–1382).
-Louis of Toulouse was not otherwise widely venerated in the rest of Europe, but the Franciscans embraced him, keeping his day in their calendar and removing his relics in 1423 to Valencia, where he was made its patron saint.
+Louis of Toulouse was not otherwise widely venerated in the rest of Europe, but the Franciscans embraced him, keeping his day in their calendar.
+In 1423, Alfonso V of Aragon sacked Marseille and placed Louis' relics in Valencia, where he was made its patron saint.

 Louis can be recognized in iconography as a young bishop, usually wearing a brown or grey Franciscan habit under his cope.
 The cope is usually decorated with the French fleur-de-lys.
 Sometimes there is a discarded crown by his feet.

 A polyphonic motet, Flos/Celsa/Quam magnus pontifex, was written in honor of Louis's canonization in 1317.
 The piece appears anonymously in the Ivrea Codex and has been attributed by modern scholars to Philippe de Vitry.

 Mission San Luis Obispo de Tolosa, a Franciscan mission in California founded in 1772, is named for him as are the surrounding city and county of San Luis Obispo, California.
 Kolleg St Ludwig in Vlodrop, the Netherlands, was dedicated to him.
 A Vlodrop hotel is also named for Saint Ludwig.